nguyentr17/rscorecard/README.md

 df
 ```

-For more example calls, see the vignette.
+For more example calls, see the [extended vignette](http://btskinner.me/rscorecard).

 ## Data dictionary